en9inerd/dotfiles-setup/README.md

 # Dotfiles setup

-Bash scripts to setup dotfiles and install some software on a new machine.
+Scripts to setup dotfiles and install some software on a new machine.

 ## Installation